-Expand the Travel Area that Service-Connected Veterans Having a Permanent Disability Rated 100% May Travel from Continental United States to Continental United States and Overseas
+Support Legislation to Expand the Travel Area That Service-Connected Veterans Having a Permanent Disability Rated 100% May Travel From the Continental United States to the Continental United States and Overseas

-WHEREAS, the 2019 National Defense Authorization Act allows totally disabled service-connected veterans to travel space-available aboard military aircraft; and
+WHEREAS, the 2019 National Defense Authorization Act allows totally disabled service-connected veterans to travel space available aboard military aircraft; and

-WHEREAS, the military has interpreted the language in the act to authorize disabled veterans to travel in the continental United States (CONUS); or directly between the CONUS and Alaska, Hawaii, Puerto Rico, the U.S. Virgin Islands, Guam and American Samoa (Guam and American Samoa travelers may transit Hawaii or Alaska); or traveling within Alaska, Hawaii, Puerto Rico or the U.S. Virgin Islands on flights operated by the Air Mobility Command; and
+WHEREAS, the military has interpreted the language in the act to authorize disabled veterans to travel in the continental United States (CONUS); or directly between CONUS and Alaska, Hawaii, Puerto Rico, the U.S. Virgin Islands, Guam and American Samoa (Guam and American Samoa travelers may transit Hawaii or Alaska); or traveling within Alaska, Hawaii, Puerto Rico or the U.S. Virgin Islands on flights operated by the Air Mobility Command; and